srishti-gupta-me/code_sample/README.md

 Streamlit Visualisation is available at : https://share.streamlit.io/srishti-gupta-me/code_sample/main/viz.py

+Functions:
 The visualisation aims to study representation of a party across the election data and various filters can be placed on the dataset.

-The filters are available on the Side-bar.
+1. The filters are available on the Side-bar, year, poll, District, Urban Local Body in the District, and number of candidates in a ward can be select.
+2. Top 10 rows are rendered for the filtered section.
+To view the complete filtered dataset, click on the button "Display full filtered data" available above the table.
+3. As Streamlit takes some time in rendering complete table, please wait.
+The dataset has rows in the order of 10K.
+4. A chart to study the voter turnout percentage is also added in the last.
+To study in depth the Party and Voter stats.